 Many plans group the medications they cover into price categories called tiers.
 Tier-one drugs are typically your plan’s preferred generics, and they require the lowest copayment or coinsurance.
 If your medication is in a higher tier, you’ll pay a much larger share (see graphic).
 “Pharmacy benefit managers have moved a lot of drugs to more-expensive tiers,” adds Gill.
 “So out-of-pocket spending has gone up, even if the drug price hasn’t.”

 Another critical question: Does your plan have preferred pharmacies where you’ll be charged a smaller copayment?
-Last year, 36% of plans had a preferred network, according to PBMI.
+Last year, 36% of plans had a preferred network, according to the Pharmacy Benefit Management Institute (PMBI).
 Almost all plans offer a mail-order option that will allow you to fill your prescription for 90 days at a drastically reduced cost.9 “People throw away a lot of savings by not filling a 90-day supply,” says Frazee.
 “A 30-day regimen may cost $10, compared to $17 to $22 for a 90-day supply.
 Some insurers even offer free maintenance drugs if you get them through mail order.”
 And some preventive medicines are also free under the Affordable Care Act.
-For instance, bowel preparation medicine before a colonoscopy is covered for those aged 50 to 74.10
+For instance, bowel preparation medicine before a colonoscopy is covered for people age 50 to 74.10

 Tip: Find out if your health plan offers an app to help you estimate the cost of filling a prescription.
 If it does, use your smartphone to access information quickly about your covered meds and their costs.
 For instance, United Healthcare has a Health4Me app that lets you enter your prescription and get its cost at a network pharmacy or through mail order even before you leave the doctor’s office.

 2.Speak frankly with your doctors about cost